kenkin360/Function.extend/README.md

 2. To declare a static class, inherit from `Function`.
 Instantiation is naturally blocked -- as it should be.

 3. Custom annotations like `@@override` may be used to indicate intent.
 They are not interpreted or executed in any way, but serve as a convention to clarify the purpose of certain declarations.
-Examples can be found in the `examples` folder.
+Examples can be found [HERE](https://github.com/kenkin360/Function.extend/tree/master/examples).

 # Reliability